jessielw/FrameForge/README.md

 ## Supports

 Windows 8 and up (x64).
 Technically could support Linux/MacOS but binaries will only be compiled for Windows for now.

 ## Requirements

 You will need lsmash, ffms2, libfpng, libimwri, and SubText vapoursynth plugins.
-Place all of these in a folder 'img_plugins' beside the script/executable.
+For windows I have compiled an executable with the needed runtime libraries.

 ## Example Usage